Günther von Reibnitz

-Günther Hubertus von Reibnitz (8 September 1894 – 2 March 1983) was a cavalry officer in the German army during the First World War.
-He joined the Nazi Party in 1930 and was a member of the SS Cavalry Corps.
+Günther-Hubertus Freiherr von Reibnitz (8 September 1894 – 2 March 1983) was a German nobleman and a cavalry officer in the German army during the First World War.
+He joined the Nazi Party in 1930 and was a member of the SS Cavalry Corps, but would be dismissed by the party in 1944 for perceived disloyalty.

 Reibnitz married four times and was the father of Princess Michael of Kent.
 Two of his grandchildren, Lord Frederick Windsor and Lady Gabriella Windsor, are in the line of succession to the British throne.
 They are also great-grandchildren of King George V.

 Life

-Reibnitz was a member of an ancient Reibnitz family, Silesian landowners, whose first recorded ancestor Henricus de Rybnicz was mentioned already in 1288.
-Günther was the son of Baron (Freiherr) Hans Egon von Reibnitz (1856–1918), who, on 19 February 1887 had married Baroness Ida von Eickstedt (1867–1937), a member of the von Eickstedt family, in Gieraltowitz, Upper Silesia.
+Reibnitz was born into the Reibnitz family, an ancient (uradel) Silesian noble family of landowners in the service of the Dukes of Silesia, whose family seat was Burg Läusepelz.
+The family was first recorded in a written document from 1288 with Henricus de Rybnicz mentioned as a witness.
+Günther was the youngest son of Baron (Freiherr) Hans Egon Friedrich Wilhelm von Reibnitz (1856–1918), who, on 19 February 1887 had married Baroness Ida Nadejda Antonie Julie Marie Eugenie Wilhelmine Friederike von Eickstedt (1867–1937), a member of the Eickstedt family, in Gieraltowitz, Upper Silesia.
 Reibnitz was born on 8 September 1894 at Mistitz in the Prussian province of Silesia, now called Miejsce Odrzańskie, having since become part of Poland.
 He was educated at the Royal Prussian Military Academy at Berlin-Lichterfelde, from which he graduated at the end of 1913.